 Ships produce noise at frequencies ranging from 20 to 100,000 Hertz.
 This noise overlaps with the frequencies used by whales and other marine mammals to communicate, feed, navigate and reproduce, reducing the area within which whales can effectively function.

 Learn more about three whale populations found in Canada that are endangered and impacted by underwater noise.

 - With a population of 76 (as of June 2019) the Southern Resident killer whale species is considered to be endangered and declining.
 Learn more

 - Southern Resident killer whale habitat overlaps with busy commercial shipping lanes and ferry routes

 - Underwater noise from existing marine traffic in the Salish Sea is disruptive to the Southern Resident killer whale’s ability to hunt, navigate and communicate

-- The Government of Canada has identified underwater noise as a key threat to the recovery of the Southern Resident killer whales
+- The Government of Canada has identified underwater noise as one of a number of key threats to the existence of the Southern Resident killer whale

 North Atlantic Right Whale – Atlantic Canada

 - The North Atlantic right whale is considered one of the world’s most endangered whale populations